BALTEX

 Goals are

-• To contribute to detecting regional climate change
+• to contribute to detecting regional climate change,

-• To develop projections of future climate variability and change, by means of sensitivity analyses and model studies
+• to develop projections of future climate variability and change, by means of sensitivity analyses and model studies.

 Extended observations of climate parameters are available in the region, which should be exploited in concert with model studies.
 As for most regions, there are specific regional challenges of global climate change for the Baltic Sea basin.
 The combined effects of climate change and socio-economic changes are largely unknown at present.
-BALTEX Phase II will contribute to the detection of regional climate change in the Baltic Sea basin, and to a better understanding of the physical mechanisms that are behind climate variability and change.
+BALTEX Phase II contributes to the detection of regional climate change in the Baltic Sea basin, and to a better understanding of the physical mechanisms that are behind climate variability and change.
 One aim is to discern between natural and anthropogenic causes and thus to contribute to attribution studies.
 Another is to study the contributions of large-scale control and locally/regionally generated forcing on the Baltic Sea basin climate.
 A further major aim for BALTEX Phase II is to develop projections of future climate variability and change by means of sensitivity analyses and model studies.

 top